Vyral/klaus-team/_posts/2020-09-10-q-how-does-our-lease-purchase-program-work.md

 {% include pullquote.html %}

-**This could be a great opportunity for someone who's currently paying off*****someone else’s \*\****mortgage in the form of demoralizing rent payments.\*\* If you’re a parent who has kids who are renting at the moment, this program could be a wonderful first step for them.
+**This could be a great opportunity for someone who's currently paying off&nbsp;*****someone else’s*mortgage in the form of demoralizing rent payments.**&nbsp;If you’re a parent who has kids who are renting at the moment, this program could be a wonderful first step for them.
 We'd be more than happy to set up a consultation and explain how their living expenses can start working for them.
 Follow the links on this blog and contact us right away for more information.&nbsp;

 Why not reach out for a no-hassle consultation to see if this is a good fit for you or your loved ones?
 Being a homeowner is a great feeling, and that’s why we want to leverage all of our tools and expertise to provide folks with a path toward homeownership.&nbsp;